MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDeviceByDeviceId.md

 Update the properties of a device.
 Only certain properties of a device can be updated through approved Mobile Device Management (MDM) apps.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgDeviceByDeviceId](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDeviceByDeviceId?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)